 DOPTELET 20 mg tablets are supplied as round, biconvex, yellow, film-coated tablets, and debossed with “AVA” on one side and “20” on the other side.

-The following serious adverse reactions are discussed in detail in other sections of the labeling:
+The following clinically significant adverse reactions are discussed in detail in other sections of the labeling:

 - Thrombotic/Thromboembolic Complications [see WARNINGS AND PRECAUTIONS]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.